Schema-Overseer/schema-overseer-local/README.md

 └── registry.py
 ```
 </td></tr></table>
-Models (i.e. input data formats) are first to be decoupled for two reasons:
+Models (i.e., input data formats) are decoupled first for two reasons:
-  * If they have inner models inside it would be harder to distinguish between these for different root models. (see [Q](#q-should-i-re-use-inner-pydantic-models-in-different-data-formats))
+ * If models contain inner models inside, it would be harder to distinguish between inner models for different root models. (see [Q](#q-should-i-re-use-inner-pydantic-models-in-different-data-formats) )
-  * If you would transition to [schema-overseer-service](https://github.com/Schema-Overseer/schema-overseer-service) the models would be sourced from outside of your code, so this split will come naturally.
+ * If you transition to [schema-overseer-service](https://github.com/Schema-Overseer/schema-overseer-service), the models are sourced from the outside of your code, so this split will come naturally.

-### Automatically load modules
+### Load modules automatically

 > [!NOTE]
-> Python will not load modules automatically, unless their are explicitly imported.<br>
+> Python will not load modules automatically, unless they are explicitly imported.<br>
-> To load all required modules `SchemaRegistry` has a `discovery_paths: Sequence[str]` argument.<br>
+> `SchemaRegistry` has a `discovery_paths: Sequence[str]` argument to load all required models.<br>
 > Specified modules and packages will be loaded at `SchemaRegistry.setup()`. <br>

 Definition (`SchemaRegistry(...)`) is decoupled with loading (`SchemaRegistry.setup()`) to prevent cycle imports, that's why calling `setup()` is required.